scheff173/NoGL3dDemo/README.md

 ## Renderer

-transformation of coordinates into screen space
+@todo transformation of coordinates into screen space

-transformation of normals into view space
+@todo transformation of normals into view space

 ### Lighting